The question nobody has asked

 Jesus is in the wilderness to begin the process of fulfilling Yhwh's Law – every commandment, every clause, without a single violation – so that the Contract for Humanity can be executed.
 That contract is the scroll sealed with seven seals in Revelation 5.
 No one in heaven or on earth can open it.
 No one except a man who has lived under Yhwh's Law and kept it perfectly.
 If Jesus fulfills the Law, the scroll opens, and the kingdoms of the world transfer from Yhwh to the Father and His Son (Rev 11:15).
 Humanity is emancipated.
 The system ends.

-If Jesus breaks the Law – even once – He cannot fulfill the contract.
-He cannot be the spotless lamb.
+If Jesus breaks the Law – even once – He cannot be the spotless lamb.
 He cannot open the scroll.
+The Contract for Humanity cannot be executed.
 The mission collapses.
 Humanity stays under Yhwh's dominion.

 This is not a hypothetical risk.
 Moses obeyed Yhwh faithfully for forty years – led the Hebrews out of Egypt, received the Law on Sinai, mediated between Yhwh and His people for a generation.
 Then, at Meribah, he struck a rock in frustration (Num 20:11–12).
 One act.
 Yhwh took the promised land from him and killed him on the mountain, looking at what he would never have.